 After the transition to remote instruction in the spring semester was in place and all international students and scholars were safe as they managed remote learning, financial concerns and social isolation, nothing could have prepared them for the turmoil experienced in the month of July when the Department of Homeland Security (DHS) banned nonimmigrant F-1 students from remaining in the US while enrolled full-time at schools that are operating entirely online for the fall 2020 semester (“Rescinded Fall 2020 SEVP Covid-19 Guidance”).
 This guidance was based on the Department of Homeland Security’s established policy which permits students on F-1 visas to enroll only in one online course per term toward their degree.
 The entire international student population nationwide (more than 1 million international students) faced the threat of having to leave the US abruptly should their institution turned to completely remote instruction for the fall semester.
-The The international student office spent countless hours researching the implications of this announcement and wrote lengthy communications to the international student population.
+The international student office spent countless hours researching the implications of this announcement and wrote lengthy communications to the international student population.
 Fortunately, the university chose hybrid instruction for the fall 2020 semester and the Department of Homeland Security rescinded the July 6, 2020 policy which permits international students to take multiple remote classes during COVID-19 (“Rescinded Fall 2020 SEVP Covid-19 Guidance”).

+The Students’ Perspective

-The Students’ PerspectivebeganItthe first months of wa(1991, 1995)who developed the idea of how people use narrative to organize their everyday experience of the world.
+In order to understand the lived experience of international students during the COVID-19 pandemic, we began a qualitative study with international students that were enrolled full-time during the spring 2020 academic semester.
+It focused on the participants’ narrative experiences during the first months of COVID-19 as they navigated the complex and challenging task of continuing their education remotely.
+Our theoretical perspective was based on Bruner (1991, 1995), who developed the idea of how people use narrative to organize their everyday experience of the world.

-Sixty students were randomly chosen and Twenty students agreed to take part in the study, and they, All students have been assigned a pseudonym in this paper to protect their identity.
-Our goal was to hear students tell their story by answering the questionnaire at a time close to the events of the spring, when everything was fresh in their minds. .
+Sixty students were randomly chosen and contacted by email to ask for volunteers who might share what they went through with regard to their class experiences, their health, their concerns, and how they managed in general.
+Twenty students agreed to take part in the study, and they were sent a questionnaire containing six questions that encouraged them to respond in a narrative form (Appendix 2), and a consent form, which they returned before filling out the questionnaire.
+Before they gave consent, participants were informed that their written response would be used for research purposes, and that no names, email addresses, or other protected items would be used that would identify the participant.
+All students have been assigned a pseudonym in this paper to protect their identity.
+Our goal was to hear students tell their story by answering the questionnaire at a time close to the events of the spring, when everything was fresh in their minds.
+Though their experiences and thoughts were far from uniform, overall they give us a snapshot of how international students fared during this crisis time, a time whose challenges were compounded because of their unique circumstance of studying in a foreign country.

 We analyzed the responses for themes, and we present four of them here: 1) adapting to remote instructions, 2) health issues, 3) challenges unique to international students, and 4) experiences in seeking assistance.

-Over the summer we gathered brief qualitative surveys from 20 international students to find out what their experience was during Covid-19 and the university’s move to remote operations.
-We asked them about their class experiences, their health, their concerns, and how they managed.
-Their experiences and thoughts were far from uniform, but overall they give us a snapshot of how international students fared during this crisis time, a time whose challenges were compounded because of their unique circumstance of studying in a foreign country.

 Adapting to Remote Instruction

 We asked students about their experience with online instruction and received a lot of feedback.
 Some students missed the interaction of face-to-face classrooms.
 Harry wrote,